Bismarck Henning High School: History

 Talks of this had been going on for a while, but eventually the Rossville school board had to cave in and decided to close the school for financial reasons.
+The Rossville school closed in 2006.
 Currently the majority of the students from Rossville attend BHHS, and because of this, prior to the move, the BHHS building received a major addition.
 In 2003, construction began on a new gymnasium, band room, and cafeteria.
 They also shut down the original and oldest part of the school.
 This part was originally the only part of Township High School, but rather than spend the money on bringing it up to code, they decided to tear it down and build a brand new wing of the school.
 The cafeteria, gymnasium, and band room were all completed before the 2004-2005 school year, and the new wing was completed shortly thereafter.
-In the 2006-2007 school year the school decided they needed a dean of students and promoted a middle school teacher, Rusty Campbell to this role.
+In the 2006-2007 school year the school decided it needed a dean of students and promoted a middle school teacher, Rusty Campbell to this role.

 In the 2007-2008 school year, the school district switched the Jr. High and High School officials.
 The principal for the High School, Richard Decman, left the district, and the Jr. High School principal Scott Watson took over his chair.
 The dean of students, Rusty Campbell, then took over for the junior high principal.